DISLMcGill/pandas-query-generator/README.md

 python3 -m http.server 8000 --directory docs/build/html
 ```

-This will spin up a server at `http://localhost:8000`, open it up in your
+This will serve the documentation files at `http://localhost:8000`.
+Open it up
-preferred browser to view the documentation.
+in your preferred browser see the generated site.

 ## How does it work?